krakenjs/makara/README.md

 Makara
 ======

-A module to set up internationalization in Kraken.
+A module to set up internationalization in Kraken and Express.js apps.

+`makara` is the more opinionated configuration of its component parts, suitable for dropping into an express application and working with relatively little configuration.

+It consists of [bundalo] for loading localized strings for use by application logic, [engine-munger] for controlling the lookup of templates and associated localized strings, and [adaro] as the template engine, connecting [dustjs-linkedin] to Express.

 Lead Maintainer: [Aria Stewart]